Sakoku: Rationale

 These daimyō had used East Asian trading linkages to profitable effect during the Sengoku period, which allowed them to build up their military strength as well.
 By restricting the ability of the daimyō to trade with foreign ships coming to Japan or pursue trade opportunities overseas, the Tokugawa bakufu could ensure none would become powerful enough to challenge the bakufu's supremacy.
 This is consistent with the generally agreed rationale for the Tokugawa bakufu's implementation of the system of alternate attendance, or sankin-kōtai.

 Directing trade predominantly through Nagasaki, which came under Toyotomi Hideyoshi's control in 1587, would enable the bakufu, through taxes and levies, to bolster its own treasury.
 This was no small matter, as lack of wealth had limited both the preceding Kamakura bakufu and the Muromachi bakufu in crucial ways.
-The focus on the removal of Western and Christian influence from the Japanese archipelago as the main driver of the kaikin could be argued to be a somewhat eurocentric reading of Japanese history, although it is a common perception.
+The focus on the removal of Western and Christian influence from the Japanese archipelago as the main driver of the kaikin has been argued to be a somewhat eurocentric reading of Japanese history, although it is a common perception among westerners.

 Nevertheless, Christianity and the two colonial powers it was most strongly associated with were seen as genuine threats by the Tokugawa bakufu.
 Once the remnants of the Toyotomi clan had been defeated in 1615, shogun Tokugawa Hidetada, as well as his retired yet still-influential father, Tokugawa Ieyasu, turned their attention to the sole remaining credible challenge to Tokugawa supremacy.
 Religious challenges to central authority were taken seriously by the bakufu as ecclesiastical challenges by armed Buddhist monks were common during the sengoku period.
 The Empress Meishō (r.
 1629–1643) also had grave doubts when she heard about how the Spanish and Portuguese were invading and colonising in the New World, and thought that Japan would soon become one of the many countries in their possession.